codechaitu/mercan-article/README.md

-# mercan-article
-## Happiness ?
+# Happiness ?
 Where can I get it ?
 Before coming to Japan, sometimes without a reason I used to feel depressed.
 I couldn't understand why, this continued in my initial days even after joining Mercari.
 Somedays I used to be happy while working and somedays without any reason I used to be dull.
 I want to get away from this so that it can help my day-to-day work more better, I used to think myself; "Is there any shop where I could buy happiness ?"

 The answer to my questions to live a satisfied and happy life in-and-out of office came from many discussions with Japanese people and understanding few things from their life style.
 Today, I would like to share them with you all.
 The next 9 points really helped me alot.